How to properly dispose of your plastic wastes

 A significant amount of plastic garbage has been produced by the widespread use of plastic products.
 We must educate people about their applications and regular management as part of our way of life.

-Today, plastics are used more and more frequently in everyday activities.
 Such as packaging for goods produced by various food and beverage, cosmetics, pharmaceutical, and other manufacturing industries.
 In order to convey goods to the public more effectively and safely.
-The biological process of polymerization or polycondensation is used to create plastics.
 If processed and managed improperly, post-use plastic trash has a number of negative effects on the environment.

 • Following are a few ways of plastic disposal: